ss-github-code/capstone_recsys/README.md

 #### Scoring
 After training, the model is used to generate a score for each unseen item for a given user.
 #### Ranking
 The generated scores are sorted in the descending order and the top k items are provided as recommendations to the user.
 The top k items are across several categories.
-We can also provide the top k items for a related category.
+From that sorted list, we can also provide the top k items for a related category.<br>

+In this project, **we had the following goals**:
+- Review the published papers associated with each model (except the LightGBM based model).
+- Learn how to train and deploy each model on our chosen dataset.
+- Measure the overall performance of each model on our chosen dataset using the popular normalized discounted cumulative gain (NDCG@10) and hitrate (Hit@10) metrics.
+- Compare and contrast the relevance of the top 10 recommended items by each model.

-## Amazon Reviews Dataset
+## Data Preparation: Amazon Reviews Dataset
 [Amazon Reviews](http://deepyeti.ucsd.edu/jianmo/amazon/index.html) dataset has 157+ million reviews, and 15+ million items.

 We took the following steps to reduce the size of data (source code: [Jupyter Notebook](https://github.com/ss-github-code/capstone_recsys/blob/main/preprocessing/amzn_gen_dataset.ipynb)):